isomerpages/govtech-im8/_control-catalog/Infrastructure Security.md

 ### Risk Statement

 Insecure domain name resolution can lead to man-in-the-middle attacks caused by DNS spoofing or DNS cache poisoning.

+<a id="is-13"></a>
+## IS-13: Defensive Domain Name Registration

+### Control Statement

+Register second (.sg) and third (.com.sg, .org.sg, .net.sg, .edu.sg) level domain name variants of the system's primary domain name.

+### Control Recommendations

+Consider defensive registration of domain names with typographical variants of the system's primary domain name.
+The Whole of Government Domain Name Server (DNS) portal on the IT Service Management (ITSM) portal automatically includes the second and third level domain names.

+### Risk Statement

+Malicious use of domain names similar to actual Government domain names increases the risk of phishing and spoofing.

+<a id="is-14"></a>
+## IS-14: Singapore SMS Sender ID Registry Registration

+### Control Statement

+Register with the Singapore SMS Sender ID Registry by whitelisting or blacklisting SMS Sender IDs associated with the agency.

+### Control Recommendations

+Whitelist Sender IDs used to send SMSes and blacklist Sender IDs which are variants of the whitelisted Sender IDs, agency names, or names of services.

+### Risk Statement

+Lack of Sender ID registration allows malicious entities to spoof legitimate Government SMSes.